FridaWikell/hangman-game/README.md

 ### Code

 To create the keyboard, code from [Simon Suh - Vanilla Javascript Hangman Game](https://github.com/simonjsuh/Vanilla-Javascript-Hangman-Game/blob/master/js/hangman.js) was used.
 Knowledge about index of to the compareAnswer function was gathered from [freeCodeCamp](https://www.freecodecamp.org/news/how-to-check-if-a-string-contains-a-substring-javascript/).
 To create the guessed word, a thread at [Stackoverflow](https://stackoverflow.com/questions/74006820/how-to-split-a-word-in-a-string-and-replace-letters-with-different-characters-in) was used.
+The validation of only letters in name input was made with code from [w3resource](https://www.w3resource.com/javascript/form/all-letters-field.php).

 ### Images